vboyev-MSFT/defender-docs/defender-endpoint/linux-preferences.md

 |**Possible values**|disabled (default) <p> enabled|*n/a*|
 |**Comments**|Available in Defender for Endpoint version `101.98.89` or later.|

-##### Configure monitoring of mount namespace events
+##### Configure monitoring of mount namespace events [preview]

-Determines whether file close modified events in namespace mount points are monitored. // no sense config for this so far
+Determines whether file events in namespace mount points are monitored. // no sense config for this so far

 |Description|JSON Value|Defender Portal Value|
 |---|---|---|